matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

    rejected event to point to that fork, and send the event.
 At which point the duplicated event will pass auth.
 Therefore ignoring rejected events wouldn't reduce any potential attack vectors

+We specifically don't use rejected auth events in the iterative auth checks, as in that case the auth events aren't re-authed like the rest of the events in the list.

 ### Attack Vectors